subarnimohan/Danny_8_Week_SQL_Challenge/Danny_8_Week_SQL/Case Study #2: Pizza Runner.md

 | 10       | 1         | 2020-01-11 18:50:20 | 10km     | 10minutes  | null                    |

 ---
+The respective datatypes for the columns are also required to be updated

 ````sql
 CREATE TEMP TABLE runner_orders_temp AS